gaurishewale20/Incognito/README.md

 >You can download or simply clone this repository for setting up this project

 ## Applications
->As we all know, the COVID-19 pandemic is a global health crisis that has changed the world and this will go down as one of the historic moments of all time.
-We've been in lockdown for weeks now, and it's essential that we keep up with the latest news about this pandemic and keep ourselves and our loved ones safe.So, we've created a Real-Time Corona Virus Dashboard with essential information that might be useful to you.
+[comment]: < As we all know, the COVID-19 pandemic is a global health crisis that has changed the world and this will go down as one of the historic moments of all time.
+We've been in lockdown for weeks now, and it's essential that we keep up with the latest news about this pandemic and keep ourselves and our loved ones safe.So, we've created a Real-Time Corona Virus Dashboard with essential information that might be useful to you. >

->You can take a basic health test and go through all the symptoms,preventions listed on the site
+>Some of the applications of this dashboard - We can take a basic health test, read about symptoms and go through the faqs to get a better idea about COVID-19.
+The Preventions and Precautions are also very informative and helpful.
+The dashboard also provides real-time data of corona cases in India, to keep ourselves updated with the situation in all the states.
+The Covid-19 Process Management is also a great feature added that helps people know what to do in case they are infected with the corona virus.

 ## Future scope
->We plan to work more on Data visualizations and integrating Google Maps API for providing location based options for purchasing essentials..
+>We plan to work more on Data visualizations, add district level charts and integrate Google Maps API for providing location-based options for purchasing essential items.
+The site will also be updated regularly, when there is more scientifically proven information released about COVID-19.

 ## Few glimpses of Website